jodha/SimpleRenderEngine/README.md

 #### Install sre

-Clone the library and note that all the updates are currently only available on the 'develop2' branch (they are in a 'Beta' state).
-Take the following steps:
+Clone the library and and take the following steps:

  * cd [directory-to-install-into]
  * git clone --recurse-submodules https://github.com/estrac/SimpleRenderEngine.git sre (where 'sre' is the installation directory that will be created for sre).
 Note that if you have forked the repository you should replace 'estrac' with your username.